 Additional feedback through pre-consultation suggested that future sanitary sewers should be managed rather than prohibited since this could significantly impact municipalities from delivering essential services.
-The SPC agreed that sanitary sewer pipes are necessary components of infrastructure, and decided to remove them from future prohibition policies and add additional policies to manage them instead (Policies R.4.3, A.4.3 and C.4.3).
-These policies indicate that the MOECC should ensure all future ECA's contain terms and conditions to adequately manage risks to municipal drinking water.
+The SPC agreed that sanitary sewer pipes are necessary components of infrastructure, and decided to remove them from future prohibition policies and add additional policies to manage them instead (Policies RAC.4.3).
+These policies indicate that the MECP should ensure all future ECA's contain terms and conditions to adequately manage risks to municipal drinking water.
 The SPC felt that leaks and cracks in sewer lines have the potential to lead to serious contamination of drinking water, and therefore suggested that that ECA's should include conditions for the proponent to conduct camera inspections every 5 years.
 This will ensure that pipes in these areas are inspected regularly and receive priority maintenance if required.
+During implementation there were some issues with the 5 year inspection wording of this policy and ECA renewal timing.
+The SPC amended the policy to be a 10 year inspection after initial installation until 50 years and a 5 year inspection there after.